Diabetes diet plan for Indians: the complete evidence-based guide (Type 2)

 Good news: real lifestyle work shows up reliably in three to six months.
 Clients who go from sedentary, high-mithai, big-rice eating to a structured diabetic-Indian plate plus daily walking plus two strength sessions a week consistently see HbA1c drops of 0.5 to 1.5 points across one or two reports.
 For many, a 5–10% body-weight loss alone produces a meaningful improvement, sometimes enough that the doctor can step down medication.

-This is not "reversal."
-Type 2 diabetes is a chronic condition that can go into excellent remission with sustained lifestyle work — especially when caught early — but is rarely cured.
+This is not a gimmick.
+Type 2 diabetes is a chronic condition that can go into excellent remission with sustained lifestyle work — especially when caught early, as DiRECT showed — but is rarely cured outright.
 The honest goal: lowest possible HbA1c, fewest complications, smallest medication burden, a body you can live well in for decades.
 That is achievable for most newly diagnosed Type 2 diabetics.
 It's the goal worth chasing.

 The bottom line